 When a person for example has a fitness rating of 55, it means that he is able to absorb 55 milliliters of Oxygen per.
 Kg. body weight per minute.
 The fitness rating or the maximum Oxygen uptake is therefore an expression of the body’s current maximum aerobic capacity.
 This capacity has great importance for your performance in long-distance races.

-Now, it is not all of us who have the opportunity to be tested periodically with special equipment in a laboratory.
+Now, not all of us have the opportunity to be tested periodically with special equipment in a laboratory.
 However, there are other practical ways; you can use to test your progress.
 Find a flat test route e.g. in your neighborhood that takes 20 to 40 minutes to run.
 Run this route in the shortest possible time.
 Next, run this route periodically with 1 – 2 months intervals, and thus follow your progress by comparing your distance times.

 If you want a pronounced fitness rate, you can use the classic Coopers 12 minute running test.
 This Test is also used with success when recruiting personnel to the military.
 In the test, you have to run as long as possible in 12 minutes.

 The test performs on a flat section – preferably a real 400 m tracks on a stadium.
 The test requires that you can push yourself and that you may dispose of your run.
 Distance is fairly independent of age, sex, and body weight and therefore a good target for your fitness.

 Here is how you do it:

 1. Warm-up with about 15 – 20 minutes easy run followed by

-2. Run in 12 minutes as long as you can.
+2. Run for 12 minutes as long as you can.